khofstadter/navigatingthedigitalworld.com/docs/your-website.md

 - free
 - provides version backup
 - accessible and editable on mobiles via browser
-- repositories can be synced to your computer (cross-platform) and then you can use desktop software to edit your files (e.g. Visual Studio Code)
+- repositories can be synced to your computer (cross-platform) and then you can use desktop software to edit your files (e.g. VSCodium)
-- you can drag and drop images to the editor (but I think it's better to upload it them to your `assets` folder to stay organised)
+- you can drag and drop images to the editor (but I think it's better to upload it them to your `assets` folder instead to be more organized)
 - can have [project boards](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) similar like [Trello](https://trello.com/) if needed
 - you can turn your files into a very fast website for free (can be static or more complex e.g. with [Jekyll themes](https://jekyllthemes.io/free).)